 “Leave behind your interventionist mania disguised as good intentions.
 You are not the government of the world,” the communique the president wrote said.
 He also argued he would not be so popular if he didn’t serve the people the right way.

 The president then defended there were 17 detainees related to four of the recent journalists’ assassinations, and that a report would be released next week about actions against violence.

 But while he explains the government respects journalists’ freedom of speech, he doesn’t miss the opportunity to criticize the media environment either.
 “We don’t know why the power mafias still control, with honorable exceptions, news media in Mexico.”

 He called out the “predominance of conservatism” with “politicians, legislators and the media at the service of large businesses and financial corporations, national oligarchies” which are “not at the service of their peoples.”

 “We cannot allow them to disrespect us,” concluded the president on the matter.
-He had started his argument joking on comparing parliament members in the United Kingdom as sheep for their behaviors during debate.
+He started his argument jokingly by comparing parliament members in the United Kingdom to sheep for their behaviors during debates.
 He specified “this is not an insult.”